somaia02/Narrator-Disambiguation/README.md

-# AR-Sanad 280K Dataset For Hadith Narrator Disambiguation
+# AR-Sanad 280K Dataset v1 and v2 For Hadith Narrator Disambiguation

 AR-Sanad 280K dataset contains sanads with identified narrators.
-The dataset could be used to train models to identify narrators in Hadiths.
-[Paper](https://www.mdpi.com/2078-2489/13/2/55)
+The dataset could be used to train models to identify narrators in Hadiths. [v1 Paper](https://www.mdpi.com/2078-2489/13/2/55), [v2 paper](https://link.springer.com/article/10.1007/s00521-024-10194-2)

 ### Large Dataset
 The large dataset has 279,625 artificial sanads in the training and validation sets and could be used to identify 18,298 narrators.
 It also has a test set of 27,056 real sanads